LDV

 So why five, and two maps?

 Number one I can, with a quick grumble, appreciate.
 It’s planning permission – which I need as the house I live in is split into two flats.
 So I can understand there being a rule that in such a case I have to get planning permission even though if there was no-one else in the same building I wouldn’t.
 Sort of safeguard for my very close neighbours.
-Though given all the application ends up saying is ‘I want to put in double glazing’, it’s hard to see what can ensue that would result in there being any grounds for a refusal.
+Though given all the application ends up saying is ‘I want to put in double glazing’ without any details, the application hardly provides any serious ground for evaluating what the impact would be on my neighbours.

 And despite the simplicity of the planning application (double glazing windows to go in where windows currently are) I need to supply two different sets of plans of the area.
 With different, legally specified colour schemes.
 And names that don’t match up with the government’s own official guidance on what maps to get.
 And the plans don’t need to show the windows or where they go.
 They just need to show where I live.
 Twice.

-Good news is that the fifth the builder can self-certify.
+Good news is that fifth of the required pieces of permission is one the builder can self-certify.

 If I really must pay for people to shuffle paper around to not much end, can’t I opt to pay them to make origami instead?
 A nice origami elephant would almost make the whole process worthwhile.